FederatedAI/FATE/fate_client/pipeline/README.rst

 Once fitting pipeline completes, prediction can be run on new data set.
 Before prediction, necessary components need to be first deployed.
-This step marks components that are used by prediction pipeline.
+This step marks selected components to be used by prediction pipeline.

 .. code:: python